iowillhoit/gha-sandbox/.github/actions/validate-issue/messages/old-cli.md

-Hello :wave: the version of `USER_CLI` you shared is older than the latest release.
+Hello @THE_USER :wave: the version of `USER_CLI` you shared is older than the latest release.

 Shared: `USER_VERSION`
 Latest: `LATEST_VERSION`